CodingChessVariants/codingchessvariants.github.io/source/tutorials/creatingNewPieces.rst

 Creating New Pieces
 **********************

-Creating pieces requires you to also provide the moves it can make, excluding special rules which are evaluated later.
+Creating new pieces requires you to also provide the moves it can make, excluding special rules which are evaluated later.

+Pieces that have already been implemented are those in standard chess, Capablanca Chess, Antichess, Grand chess, Xiangqi, and Janggi.

 Step 1: Implement the Piece interface
 =======================================